seancfoley/IPAddress/ipaddress.md

 &#8203;
 ## IP Address and Numeric Values

-In addition to the range of string formats that can be parsed to produce ``IPAddress`` instances, you can also obtain instances of ``IPAddress`` from byte arrays, ``java.net.InetAddress``, arrays of address segments, or individual integer segment values.
+In addition to the range of string formats that can be parsed to produce `IPAddress` instances, you can also obtain `IPAddress` instances from a large number of numeric formats.
+You an obtain instances of `IPAddress` from byte arrays in Java and from byte slices in Go.
+You can obtain instances of `IPAddress` from `java.net.InetAddress` or `java.net.InterfaceAddress` in Java and any one of `net.IP`, `net.IPAddr`, `net.IPMask`, `net.IPNet`, `netip.Addr`, or `netip.Prefix` in Go.
+You can obtain instances of `IPAddress` from arrays of address segments in Java, or from slices of address segments in Go.
+You can obtain instances of `IPAddress` from individual integer segment values using the `SegmentValueProvider` interface.
+All of these options are generic to either IPv4 or IPv6 unless you specifically choose the IPv4 or IPv6-specific constructors.
+See the [godoc](https://pkg.go.dev/github.com/seancfoley/ipaddress-go/ipaddr#IPAddress) or [javadoc](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddressNetwork.IPAddressGenerator.html) for the full list.

 For IPv4 you have the additional option of constructing an address from a 32-bit integer.
+See the [godoc](https://pkg.go.dev/github.com/seancfoley/ipaddress-go/ipaddr#IPv4Address) or [javadoc](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/ipv4/IPv4Address.html).

-For IPv6, you have the additional options of constructing from a ``java.math.BigInteger`` and constructing from MAC addresses.
+For IPv6, you have the additional options of constructing from MAC address instances, from a `java.math.BigInteger` in Java, or from a `math/big.Int` or a pair of 64-bit unsigned integers in Go.
+See the [godoc](https://pkg.go.dev/github.com/seancfoley/ipaddress-go/ipaddr#IPv6Address) or [javadoc](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/ipv6/IPv6Address.html).

-Once you have an IPAddress instance, there are methods to convert to bytes, to a ``java.math.BigInteger``, to sections, to subnets or network prefixes, to masks, to ``java.net.InetAddress``, to different string representations, and so on.
+Once you have an IPAddress instance, there are methods to convert to bytes, to sections, to subnets or network prefixes, to masks, to all the same standard-library types from which you can construct an IPAddress instance, to different string representations, and so on.

-When constructing IP addresses or sections, the same rules regarding zero-hosts applies as when parsing from strings.
-Network addresses (addresses with host that is zero) like 10.1.2.0/24 and a:&#8203;b:c:d::/64 are constructed as the prefix block of addresses for the indicated prefix length.
+When constructing IP addresses or sections, you can supply a prefix length, and when you do, the same rules regarding zero-hosts applies as when parsing from strings.
+Network addresses (addresses with host that is zero) like 10.1.2.0/24 and a:&#8203;b:c:d::/64 are constructed as the prefix block of addresses with the indicated prefix.
 If the host is not zero, like 10.1.2.3/24, then it is constructed as an individual address, an address with an associated prefix length.
 This applies to both IPv4 and IPv6.

 The same rule applies to subnets where the lower and upper values have zero hosts, like 10.1.2-3.0/24 or 10.1.2.2-6/31.
 Both of those examples will become CIDR prefix blocks when constructed.

-Should you wish to get the individual address or section with a zero host, you can construct without the prefix length and then apply the prefix length afterwards, or you can use `getLower()` after construction.
+Should you wish to get the individual address or section with a zero host, you can construct without the prefix length and then apply the prefix length afterwards, or you can use `getLower` or `toZeroHost` after construction.

 &#8203;
 ## Networks

-Each of the different address types (IPv6, IPv4, MAC) has an associated singleton network object.
-The network objects are used for caching, for configuration, and have methods for obtaining masks and loopbacks.
-Each of the network objects have singleton creator objects that are used to create addresses, sections, and segments, and those creator objects perform caching of these address components for efficient memory usage and performance.
-All internally created address components and addresses are created by the creator object, whether by the string parsing engine or by address object manipulation.
+Each of the IP address versions have an associated singleton network object.
+The network objects are used for caching, for configuration, or for obtaining masks and loopbacks.

+Each of the IP address versions also have an associated "creator" type that can be used to create addresses, sections, and segments, and instances of those types may perform caching of address components for efficient memory usage and performance.

-The `defaultIpv6Network()`, `defaultIpv4Network()`, and `defaultMACNetwork()`
-methods in Address provide access to the respective network objects.
+In Java, the `defaultIpv6Network()`, `defaultIpv4Network()` in Address provide access to the respective network objects.
+There is also a counterpart for MAC, available from the `defaultMACNetwork()` method.
-Each network’s associated creator object is accessible from `getAddressCreator()`.
+Each network has an associated creator object accessible from `getAddressCreator()`.

+In Go, the network objects are the variables `ipaddr.IPv4Network` and `ipaddr.IPv6Network`.
+Use the type [IPAddressCreator](https://pkg.go.dev/github.com/seancfoley/ipaddress-go/ipaddr#IPAddressCreator) for creator instances.

 &#8203;